JimMcL/YetAnotherTracker/README.md

 Tracked objects are created from the contour centroids.
 ___

+<a id="Tracks"></a>
 ### Creating tracks

 To create tracks, detected objects must be combined between frames.
 A Kalman filter (option `-k <arg>`, `--kalman <arg>`) is used to combine detected objects across frames into tracks.
 The filter `<arg>` can be one of `veryfast`, `fast`, `normal`, `slow`, or `veryslow`.
-The maximum distance (in pixels) is specified with the option `----max-jump <arg>`.
+The maximum distance (in pixels) is specified with the option `--max-jump <arg>`.
 If an object moves further than the maximum distance between two consecutive frames, it will be treated as two separate objects.
 Multiple objects within `--min-gap <arg>` units will be treated as a single object.

+Tracks are matched with the closest detected objects in each frame.
+Use the option `--age-weighting <weight>` to match objects to active tracks in preference to old, stopped, tracks.
+The `<weight>` value is multiplied by the 'age' of the track (number of frames) since last detection to obtain a weighted distance between the object and the track.

 You can ignore the starting frames using the option `--first-tracking-frame <frame>`, which may be useful if the start of the video is noisy or the camera is settling.
 Similarly, the option `--no-new-tracks` prevents any new tracks from being created after the starting frame.